 With the Ruby agent, you can add New Relic Browser instrumentation to your webpages either automatically or manually.
-To enable Browser in the user interface, use the New Relic Browser settings.
+To enable Browser in the user interface, follow the procedures to install the Browser agent.
 Then follow the procedures in this section to set up the Ruby agent.

 In order to use New Relic Browser with your Ruby agent, make sure you meet these requirements: